This page explains how to trade crossover strategies with MACD histogram (as opposed to the traditional MACD with MACD line and Signal line).

 Besides various MACD-Histogram-specific trading strategies, it is also possible to use the MACD Histogram chart for trading the classical MACD crossover:

-- You sell when it crosses below.
+- Sell when it crosses below.

 I know there is no MACD line and no Signal line on the MACD Histogram chart.
 But if you are worried that you will lose the ability to see these signals after switching from basic MACD to MACD Histogram, think about the relationship between the two indicators again.